inEXASCALE/llm-abba/README.rst

-LLM-ABBA uses quantized ABBA with fixed-point adaptive piecewise linear continuous approximation (FAPCA).
+``llmabba`` uses quantized ABBA with fixed-point adaptive piecewise linear continuous approximation (FAPCA).
 One would like to independently try quantized ABBA (with FAPCA), we provide independent interface:

 .. code-block:: python